joelemm17/Dojo-Clone/README.md

   <h3 align="center">The Coding Dojo Clone</h3>

   <p align="center">
-    A group project of three graduates of the Coding Dojo Bootcamp.
+    A group project of four graduates of the Coding Dojo Bootcamp.
     <br />
     <br />
     (SOON TO COME: